Classical Multidimensional Scaling on Metric Measure Spaces: Introduction

-When studying the spectral properties of the generalized cMDS operator in the setting of possible continuous metric measure spaces (such as spheres with their geodesic distance), one must pay careful attention to the possibility that the rank of the generalized cMDS operator can be infinite.
-This leads to considering on the collection of metric measure spaces with \emph{traceable} cMDS operators.
+When studying the spectral properties of the generalized cMDS operator in the setting of possibly continuous mm-spaces (such as spheres with their geodesic distance), one must pay careful attention to the possibility that the rank of the generalized cMDS operator can be infinite.
+This leads to considering the collection of mm-spaces with \emph{traceable} cMDS operators.
+It turns out that the traceability of the cMDS operator is a natural condition permitting the study of the more specialized cMDS embedding into $\ell^2$, which is an infinite dimensional analogue of the usual cMDS embeddings into finite dimensional Euclidean spaces (see Proposition \ref{prop:traceclasscmds}).
+Understanding the cMDS embedding into $\ell^2$ is important because it expresses the limiting behaviour of the usual cMDS embedding into low-dimensional Euclidean spaces in the sense that, in the $\ell^2$ setting, cMDS loses the least amount of geometric information (see item (2) of Proposition \ref{prop:generrorbdd}).

-Ascertaining whether the cMDS operator associated to a given non-euclidean metric measure space is traceable (i.e. in trace class) or not is far from trivial.
-In this paper we do this for some concrete examples\footnote{Note that all finite metric measure spaces induce traceable cMDS operators.}, including spheres of arbitrary dimension with geodesic distances, tori and metric graphs (with their geodesic distances).
-In particular, we compute all eigenvalues and eigenfunctions of the cMDS operator for spheres $\Sp^{d-1}$ with its geodesic distance $d_{\Sp^{d-1}}$ and normalized volume measure (i.e. regarded as a metric measure space), and establish that the cMDS operator is indeed trace class.
+Ascertaining whether the cMDS operator associated to a given non-euclidean mm-space is traceable (i.e. in trace class) or not is far from trivial.
+In this paper we do this for some concrete examples\footnote{Note that all finite mm-spaces induce traceable cMDS operators.}, including spheres of arbitrary dimension with geodesic distances, tori and metric graphs (with their geodesic distances).
+In particular, we compute all eigenvalues and eigenfunctions of the cMDS operator for spheres $\Sp^{d-1}$ with its geodesic distance $d_{\Sp^{d-1}}$ and normalized volume measure (i.e. regarded as a mm-space), and establish that the cMDS operator is indeed trace class.

-Furthermore, we fully characterize the metric induced on $\Sp^{d-1}$ by the cMDS operator: we prove that this metric precisely coincides with $ \sqrt{\pi\cdot d_{\Sp^{d-1}}}$ (cf. Theorem \ref{thm:cMDSSd-1dist}).
+Furthermore, we fully characterize the metric on $\Sp^{d-1}$ induced by the cMDS procedure: we prove that this metric precisely coincides with $ \sqrt{\pi\cdot d_{\Sp^{d-1}}}$ (cf. Theorem \ref{thm:cMDSSd-1dist}).

-In order to highlight the difficulty in establishing that a given metric measure space induces a traceable cMDS operator, we describe the construction of a pathological space which induces a non-traceable cMDS operator (cf. \S \ref{sec:non-trace-class}).
+In order to highlight the difficulty in establishing that a given mm-space induces a traceable cMDS operator, we describe the construction of a pathological space which induces a non-traceable cMDS operator (cf. \S \ref{sec:non-trace-class}).
 We also formulate a number of questions suggested by our analysis.

 Finally, we prove results which clarify the stability properties of the cMDS procedure with respect to the Gromov-Wasserstein distance.

 This paper is part of the first author's PhD dissertation \cite[Chapter 5]{lim2021thesis}.